korbinian90/ROMEO/README.md

                         allowed!! ("[1, 2, 3]" is invalid!)
   -k, --mask MASK       nomask | robustmask | <mask_file> (default:
                         "robustmask")
+  -u, --mask-unwrapped  Apply the mask on the unwrapped result.
+If
+                        mask is "nomask", sets it to "robustmask".
   -e, --unwrap-echoes UNWRAP-ECHOES
                         Load only the specified echoes from disk (default: ":")